kn0ll/powrpc/README.md

 ## Features
 - **Type-Safe**: A smart client ensures you are sending the correct parameters to invoke a remote function.
-- **Ergonomic**: Transpile-time reconciliation means there is no development-time tooling.
-No file watching required.
+- **Ergonomic**: Transpile-time reconciliation means there is no development-time tooling or file watching.
 - **Framework Agnostic**: Batteries included, but handlers can be created for any TypeScript HTTP server.
-- **Declarative**: Default handlers are declarative, making it simple to test and reasoning about your APIs.
+- **Declarative**: Default handlers are declarative, making it simple to test and reason about your APIs.

 ## Integrations
 - Next.js